 If a student feels ill when he wakes up in the morning, he should not remain alone in his room.
 Dorm parents will help the student report to the health center for evaluation.
 If a student feels ill at any other time during the day, he is asked to tell a faculty member who will contact the nurse.
-After being examined at the health center, a student will be given the appropriate treatment and either be instructed to complete school obligations or be confined.
+After being examined at the health center, a student will be given the appropriate treatment and either be instructed to complete school obligations or remain in the health center under the care of the health center team.

-10:00 p.m.- 6:00 a.m.: If a student becomes ill during the night, he must alert his dorm parent, who will help him.
-A nurse is on-call for the dorm parent to consult for advice.
+10:00 p.m.- 6:00 a.m.: If a student becomes ill during the night, he must alert his dorm parent, who will help him reach out to the nurse on-call and seek advice.

+Confinement

-Confinement: Students who are admitted to a health center bed will be given appropriate nutrition and fluids, as well as an absent pass.
+Students who are admitted to a health center bed will be given appropriate nutrition and fluids, as well as an absent pass.
 Health Center staff will monitor the student until he is cleared to return to his dorm or activity.
 Students may be monitored overnight in the health center should it be necessary.
+When in the health center the primary responsibility of the student is to rest and recover.
+Students are not expected to be working or playing on computers while admitted in the health center.

+Health-Related Passes

-Health-Related Passes: The nurse will provide the student with a pass for lateness, absence, or restricted activity when appropriate.
+The nurse will provide the student with a pass for lateness, absence, or restricted activity when appropriate.
 The pass will be stamped with the date and time of dismissal from the health center.